Risvana/abhith.net/Blog/Hunting security bugs in an old web application/README.md

 - Enabled all the Diagnostics modules in the **[Everleap][2]** control panel.
 (HTTP Logging, Detailed Error Logging, Failed Request Tracing).

 We blocked the CMS access to identify whether the CMS or the site is being compromised.
 Then the next day evening, the same thing happened.
 So we concluded that the website is being compromised.
-Next steps,
+Further actions,

 - Changed DB password again.
 - Code review